 It contains the full Peppol Directory support and improved error handling.

-Depending on which SMP you use, you should pick the corresponding API implementation in the table below.
+Depending on which SMP you use, pick the corresponding API implementation in the table below.

-Please note that APIv2.1 deprecates some APIv2.0 controllers and introduces some new ones.
-Controllers that have been deprecated are indicated in the API documentation.
+APIv2.1 deprecates some APIv2.0 controllers and introduces some new ones.
+All controllers that have been deprecated are indicated in the API documentation.
 A mix of APIv2.0 and APIv2.1 should be used.
 Not all controllers have been changed between the versions and the unchanged controllers are not duplicated between the versions.

 To be able to use the API, you need an SMP user account.

-Using your SMP user account you can log in and create an API- token which will be used for authentication.
+Using your SMP user account, go ahead and log in and create an API- token, which will be used for authentication.
 Select the token type that fits you best, either the regular token or the HMAC.

-The generated API- token should be added to all API- requests in an HTTP- header named Token.
+The generated API token should be included in all API requests within an HTTP- header named “Token.”

 SMP API host names

 Know your customer (“KYC”)- support has been added to the Tickstar SMP, meaning that adding a participant to the SMP will require the participants approval before publishing it on the Peppol network.
 The API has been updated accordingly to accommodate this.

 Some APIv2.0 endpoints have been deprecated and replaced with v2.1 where KYC support is added.
 Even if you’re in a region that currently does not require KYC to publish participants you can still use v2.1 and prepare for potential upcoming KYC requirements.